joshuathompson/baton/README.md

 # Baton
-> Baton is a CLI tool to manage Spotify playback and includes a TUI for searches
+> Baton is a CLI tool to manage Spotify playback and includes a CUI for searches

 [![asciicast](https://asciinema.org/a/RgR4iT9wz2J3bjCx0p7Wj9Rnn.png)](https://asciinema.org/a/RgR4iT9wz2J3bjCx0p7Wj9Rnn)